Shabang-Systems/simon/docs/start.md

 results = s.query("what are chickens?")
 ```

 That's it!
 Simple as that.
 Want to learn more?
-Read the [full tutorial](https://github.com/Shabang-Systems/simon/blob/main/examples/tutorial.py) to learn about the overall organization of the package.
+Check out the items in the left side bar to learn about each of the main concepts outlined in this quick start document.